Kia Orana from Beautiful Cook Islands Holidays

 Cook Island holidays are most popular amongst New Zealanders with direct flights from Auckland and also from Wellington and Christchurch all taking roughly 4hrs.
 Air New Zealand is the only airline flying into the country at present, from New Zealand.
 The international airport is on the north side of Rarotonga.
 The islands are also becoming increasingly on the radar of Australian holiday-makers, although flights go via Auckland.
-The local currency is in NZ$.
+The local currency is the NZ$ (New Zealand dollar).

 Holiday Accommodation in the Cook Islands